 If I cancel Snapchat Plus, will people still see my badge?

-No. If you cancel your Snapchat Plus subscription, the badge disappears along with access to the premium features.
+No. If you cancel your Snapchat Plus subscription, the badge disappears and access to premium features ends.

 Wrapping up

-What matters most is understanding what Snapchat Plus offers and deciding whether the extra features are something you would find useful.
+What matters most is understanding what Snapchat Plus offers and deciding whether the extra features are useful to you.

 Have more questions about Snapchat Plus?
 Feel free to drop them in the comments — or share your experience if you’re already a subscriber!